A closeup of a person wide awake after insomnia.

 What is Sleep Apnea?

 Sleep apnea is a medical disorder in which your breathing repeatedly stops and starts while you sleep.
 This can happen hundreds of times throughout the night.
 There are three types of sleep apnea, with obstructive sleep apnea (OSA) being the most common form of this disorder.
-OSA is when the upper airways get partially or completely blocked during sleep.
+OSA is when the upper airways get wholly or partially blocked during sleep.

 Why does this happen?
 During sleep, the muscles in the back of your throat relax.
 In some people, these relaxed muscles can collapse and block the airways.
 When you stop breathing, your brain senses danger and partially wakes you to reopen the airways.
 These recurrent apnea episodes interfere with deep sleep, leading to chronic fatigue and a host of health problems.